This Mushroom Chestnut Stuffing is one of my favourite stuffing recipes ever. Such a great mix of flavours and textures, always a hit!

 Before writing this point, I’d never bothered to measure the bread, chicken stock or savory, for example..
 I just tend to toss things in till it looks/tastes great!

-Growing up, turkey stuffing was a very standard, specific thing.
+Growing up, our Thanksgiving turkey stuffing recipe was a very standard, specific thing.

 Bread was cut up into bite sized squares, seasoned with poultry seasoning, and tossed with butter, celery, onions, and broth.

 I’d say it was an easy recipe, but - so far as I’m aware - no recipe was ever used.

 My grandmother was the one who taught me how to make dressing.

 As I’ve mentioned before - Gramma’s Potato Salad - She, uh, had a unique way of conveying recipes.